Robert Wichard Pohl: Career up to World War I

 Following his Habilitation, Pohl began giving lecture courses on experimental physics, which also motivated him to start acquiring a private collection of lecture-demonstration apparatus.
-He also performed demonstration experiments at the meetings of the Physical Society.
-By the outbreak of WW I, he had published 54 scientific articles and three books.
+He also performed demonstration experiments at the meetings of the German Physical Society.
+By the outbreak of World War I, he had published 54 scientific articles and three books.

 When war broke out, Pohl attempted unsuccessfully to volunteer for military service, but was refused for health reasons.
 His suggestion, together with Erich Regener, to set up and operate privately-funded diagnostic X-ray apparatus in two military reserve hospitals was gratefully accepted.
 In November 1914, he began cooperating with military radio operators on locating enemy transmission stations; this led to his appointment to a position as chief engineer with the rank of captain on the Board of Transport Examiners (VPK), which he held until the end of the war.

 Professorship in Göttingen

-In February 1916, Pohl received the offer of an associate professorship in Göttingen (as successor to Eduard Riecke), but due to the war, he was unable to accept the position until early 1919.
+In February 1916, Pohl received the offer of an associate professorship at the University of Göttingen (as successor to Eduard Riecke), but due to the war, he was unable to accept the position until early 1919.
 In his baggage for the move to Göttingen were more than 40 boxes with apparatus for his lectures.

 Because of the offer of a professorship at the Technical University of Stuttgart in September 1919, Pohl was promoted to Full Professor in Göttingen in December 1920 and became director of the 1st Physical Institute there.
 In June, 1922, he was offered a position in Würzburg, which he also refused.
-Thus, he was a participant in the Golden Age of physics in Göttingen during the 1920s as one of the three full professors there, along with James Franck (director of the 2nd Physical Institute) and the theoretician Max Born.
+Thus, he was a participant in the golden age of physics in Göttingen during the 1920s as one of the three full professors there, along with James Franck (director of the 2nd Physical Institute) and the theoretician Max Born.

 On Christmas 1922, Pohl married Tussa Madelung, the sister of Erwin Madelung, who was a research assistant in Göttingen when Tussa moved there from Strasbourg with her family in May, 1920.
 Robert and Tussa had three children: Ottilie, Eleonore, and Robert Otto, later physics professor at Cornell University.